deeplearning4j/deeplearning4j/glossary.md

 ### <a name="pooling">Pooling</a>
 Pooling, max pooling and average pooling are terms that refer to downsampling or subsampling within a convolutional network.
 Downsampling is a way of reducing the amount of data flowing through the network, and therefore decreasing the computational cost of the network.
 Average pooling takes the average of several values.
 Max pooling takes the greatest of several values.
 Max pooling is currently the preferred type of downsampling layer in convolutional networks.

+### <a name="density">Probability Density</a>
+Probability densities are used in unsupervised learning, with algorithms such as autoencoders, VAEs and GANs.

+"A probability density essentially says "for a given variable (e.g. radius) what, at that particular value, is the likelihood of encountering an event or an object (e.g. an electron)?"
+So if I'm at the nucleus of a atom and I move to, say, one Angstrom away, at one Angstrom there is a certain likelihood I will spot an electron.
+But we like to not just ask for the probability at one point; we'd sometimes like to find the probability for a range of points: What is the probability of finding an electron between the nucleus and one Angstrom, for example.
+So we add up ("integrate") the probability from zero to one Angstrom.
+For the sake of convenience, we sometimes employ "normalization"; that is, we require that adding up all the probabilities over every possible value will give us 1.00000000 (etc)." *[--u/beigebox](https://www.reddit.com/r/explainlikeimfive/comments/yy7tv/eli5_probability_density_function/)*

 ### <a name="reconstructionentropy">Reconstruction Entropy</a>
 After applying Gaussian noise, a kind of statistical white noise, to the data, this [objective function](#objectivefunction) punishes the network for any result that is not closer to the original input.
 That signal prompts the network to learn different features in an attempt to reconstruct the input better and minimize error.